|

 The Search for Planet X

-Alternating between the discovery images, as if in a blink comparator, makes it easier to see the change in position of the previously unknown planet.
+Alternating between the discovery images, as if using a blink comparator, makes it easier to see the change in position of the previously unknown planet.

 |